A. About Solar Energy

 On the coinpayments platform you can buy thousands of products directly with SolarCoin.
 For example computing equipment, precious metals, beauty and gifts, art, food, collectibles, gaming and ebooks.

 You are also able to trade SolarCoins into other digital assets and global currencies like BitCoin, USD, Yen or any currency on the Solcrypto platform.
-You can also hold SolarCoins as an investment and earn the 2% interest rate from your solarcoin wallet.

 Yes, it is possible to exchange SolarCoins to other alternative digital assets and BitCoins.
 Also, one of the purposes of Solcrypto is to connect prospective buyers with sellers of SolarCoins so that trades can take place and trusted feedback about the trades can then be indexed on the site.